Kuvakaruselli futaajat

 Do not come to the emergency clinic without calling first.

-• You should seek emergency clinic services for issues such as symptoms of stroke, decline of consciousness, severe chest pain, cardiac arrhythmia, respiratory difficulty, a cut bleeding profusely, an accident, broken bone, severe nose bleed or abdominal pain, unbearable sudden pain, mental disorder, severe allergic reaction or sudden deterioration of a person’s general condition, Nursing Director Petteri Hakkarainen lists off.
+You should seek emergency clinic services for issues such as symptoms of stroke, decline of consciousness, severe chest pain, cardiac arrhythmia, respiratory difficulty, a cut bleeding profusely, an accident, broken bone, severe nose bleed or abdominal pain, unbearable sudden pain, mental disorder, severe allergic reaction or sudden deterioration of a person’s general condition.

-He reminds that the nurses you reach by calling the Medical Helpline 116 117 are available for guidance and advice 24 hours a day.
+You reach nurses by calling the Medical Helpline 116 117.
+Guidance and advice is available 24 hours a day.